SDFIdk/skraafoto_frontend/docs/overview.md

 Web components communicate back to the controller by dispatching [custom events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent).
 Event listeners in the controller causes it act on these events.

+The following diagram illustrates how users, controllers, and components interact on the web page:

 ![Fig. 3: Communication between components and controller scripts within web pages](./images/javascript-level.svg)